Ogallala Aquifer: Keystone Pipeline

 U.S. President Barack Obama "initially rejected the Keystone XL pipeline in January 2012, saying he wanted more time for an environmental review."
 On February 17, 2013, a rally at the National Mall drew an estimated 40,000 in protest of Keystone XL.
 In January 2014, the U.S. State Department released its Keystone pipeline Final Supplemental Environmental Impact Statement for the Keystone XL Project Executive Summary, which concluded that, according to models, a large crude oil spill from the pipeline that reached the Ogallala could spread as far as 1,214 ft, with dissolved components spreading as much as 1,050 ft further.

-Early in his presidency, U.S President Donald Trump overturned U.S. President Barack Obama's decision by signing executive memos in support of the Keystone XL pipeline in January 2017.
+Early in his presidency, U.S. President Donald Trump overturned U.S. President Barack Obama's decision by signing executive memos in support of the Keystone XL pipeline in January 2017.
 On January 20, 2021, President Joe Biden signed an executive order to revoke the permit that was granted to TC Energy Corporation for the Keystone XL Pipeline (Phase 4).
 On June 9, 2021, TC Energy abandoned plans for the Keystone XL Pipeline.

 Conservation

+States have adopted differing policies.
+Oklahoma modified its water rules in 2023, only issuing irrigation permits tied to sustainable yield estimates.
+Kansas and Colorado in 2024 gave authority to local water management districts to limits withdrawals during drought years.

+Texas follows a “right of capture” regime toward water usage, and a University of Texas projection in 2025 has indicated up to 70% of the Texas Panhandle will become unusable within 20 years if current pumping rates continue.
 Since 2010, the North Plains Groundwater Conservation District, which encompasses eight counties north of Amarillo, including Moore and Dallam Counties, has offered a $300,000 annual demonstration project to conserve water that farmers pump from the Ogallala Aquifer.
 Participating farmers grow corn with just over half of the water that they would normally require to irrigate the fields, or they plant several weeks later than customary.
 Pivot sprinklers are used in the project, rather than the more expensive drip irrigation.
 According to district manager Steve Walthour, conservation is essential considering declining levels of the aquifer.
 The local non-profit organization Ogallala Commons, named for the aquifer itself, which not only collaborates and supports the local communicates, also works to conserve the Ogallala Aquifer and the surrounding area.